sautumn/material-ui-autocomplete-google-places/README.md

   render() {
     return (
       <GooglePlaceAutocomplete
-      	//Function to return lat and lng
+      	// Function to return lat and lng results={this.getCoords}
-      	results={this.getCoords}
       />
     );